 NCA will transmit the warrant and request to the requested state where it will be considered.
 Article 27(4) of the Framework Decision requires the requested judicial authority to make a decision on consent within 30 days of receiving the request.

 The requested state may ask for evidence of the requested person's response to the request.
 There are various ways of achieving this but it can most easily be obtained by listing the case before the trial court and having the issue of consent formally put to him and his answers recorded.
-The court record can then be forwarded (with a translation) via NCA to the appropriate judicial authority.
+If he consents to waiver then there is no need to puruse the formal application (see s.
+143(3)(f)).
+If consentt is not given then the court record can then be forwarded (with a translation) via NCA to the appropriate judicial authority.

 Given the opportunity to leave the United Kingdom

 Section 146(4) of the Extradition Act which gives effect to article 27(3)(a) of the Framework Decision.
 Section 146(4) provides that if a person is given an opportunity to leave the United Kingdom, for example following an acquittal or a non-custodial sentence in respect of the offences for which his surrender was ordered, then if he fails to do so within the 'permitted period' or does so and returns within that period, he may then be dealt with for other offences that predated his extradition.